djconroy/MaxNumMatchingPairs/README.md

 So, why does this algorithm find the ***maximum*** possible number of matches?

 Visualize the ordered pairs of A and B as points in a Cartesian coordinate plane.
 Let a be an element of A. The geometric lines x = a.x and y = a.y divide the plane into 4 regions.
 Only elements of B in the lower left region match a.
 The algorithm traverses the elements of A from left to right.
-Every element of A that can match an element of B is matched with the highest unremoved element of B (the one with the greatest y value) in the lower left region.
+Every element of A, a, that can match an element of B is matched with the highest unremoved element of B (the one with the greatest y value) in the region below and to the left of a.

 For example, if<br/>
 A = [(4, 3), (5, 1)]<br/>